 Now that the riders have this depth of knowledge and data surrounding their abilities, it's worth finding out from a few of them what they thought of the tests, the data and how they are actively using the information:

 eRacing does have an issue with legitimacy and transparency - which is more of a growing pain than anything more sinister.
-A large chuck of responsibility lies with the racing platforms such as Zwift who need to do more to support riders and teams.
-But it is also incumbent on teams like ours to minimise any margins for error and have as much data as possible to back up our rider’s performances.
-We already have a [Transparency code](https://canyonzcc.com/transparency) which specifies that our riders will all dual-record using their Infocrank powermeter and Kickr trainer, as well as undergoing all tests required by ZADA.
+A large chunk of responsibility lies with the racing platforms such as Zwift who need to do more to support riders and teams.
+But it is also incumbent upon teams like ours to minimise any margins for error and have as much data as possible to back up performances.
+We already have a Transparency code which specifies that our riders will all dual-record using their Infocrank powermeter and Kickr trainer, as well as undergoing all tests required by ZADA.

 We believe that the physiological profiles of our riders gives us another layer of data to show that our performances are legitimate.
 Hopefully, more teams will consider following suit, and it becomes more of a norm over time.